shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

     kubernetes                             ClusterIP      100.xx.x.1       <none>                 443/TCP                       1h

 Now copy paste the external IP into two browser windows.
 You should see the Jupyter hub login page and Scheduler page show up.
-If it doesnt show up, just be patient and wait a few minutes.
+If it doesn't show up, just be patient and wait a few minutes.
 Typically the Scheduler page comes up pretty fast and Jupyter hub page takes a while.
 Eventually you will be greeted by the login page.

 [![login]({static}/wp-content/uploads/2019/05/login.png)]({static}/wp-content/uploads/2019/05/login.png)